CAFECA-IO/KnowledgeManagement/TideBit-DeFi/creating_cash_flow_statement_for_cryptocurrency.md

 Disposal of cryptocurrencies: $6930

-Insurance Fund for Perpetual Contracts with non-cash consideration: $8.08
+Insurance fund for perpetual contracts with non-cash consideration: $8.08

-USDT received from customers: $1009.92
+Cryptocurrencies received from customers for liquidation in perpetual contract: $1009.92

-USDT paid to customers: ($1352)
+Cryptocurrencies paid to customers for profits in perpetual contract: ($1344)

+Cryptocurrencies paid to customers for funding rates in perpetual contract: ($8)

 NET CASH FLOW FROM NON-CASH OPERATING ACTIVITIES: ($404)